-- Pinpointing an executive to lead the risk management process is becoming more common relative to a decade ago; however, just one-half of our surveyed organizations are doing so. - Individuals serving in the CRO or equivalent role most often report directly to either the CEO or CFO. - Organizations are rethinking the need to pinpoint someone to serve as CRO or equivalent, given an observed increase in the designation of CROs. - The likelihood an organization has a management-level risk committee is higher than the likelihood they have appointed a CRO or equivalent. - Most risk committees meet quarterly, with an additional 25% meeting monthly.
+- Identifying an executive to lead the risk management process is becoming more common relative to a decade ago; however, still less than one-half of our surveyed organizations are doing so. - Individuals serving in the CRO or equivalent role most often report directly to either the CEO or CFO. - A management level risk committee is quite common particularly for large organizations and public companies. - Most risk committees meet quarterly, with an additional 33% meeting monthly. - There is a nice mix of executives who serve on management level risk committees, with CFOs most often engaged.